 In 2022, 54 percent of the denied home purchase and refinance loan applications in the township were due to insufficient DTI ratios (the percentage of gross monthly income that goes to paying monthly debt payments and is used by lenders to determine borrowing risk), 13 percent were due to bad credit history, nine percent were due to incomplete credit applications, and nine percent were due to lack of collateral (an item of value pledged to secure a loan such as a mortgage or car loan).
-Compared to Lancaster County, a higher percent of the denied loan applications in the township were due to insufficient debt to income ratios, while the county had a higher percent of the denied loan applications due to bad credit history.
+Compared to Lancaster County, a higher percent of the denied loan applications in the township were due to bad credit history.
 A high share of loan applications being denied by insufficient DTI ratios indicates that some potential homebuyers in the township have insufficient income to qualify for a loan to purchase a home.

-Debt-to-income ratio Credit history Credit application incomplete Collateral Unverifiable information Insufficient cash (downpayment, closing costs) Employment history Total Denied Applications
+ratio Credit history application incomplete Collateral information (downpayment, closing costs) history Applications

 Home purchase 13 2 1 2 - 1 1 22

 Refinancing 12 4 3 2 2 - - 24

 Total Township 25 6 4 4 2 1 1 46